 Our Seeds of Herbalism program is a 60-hour course providing students with a core foundation in Herbal Studies.
 We lay the groundwork for this learning by engaging in the following core topics :

 As facilitators, we each bring our unique histories, experiences, cultures and stories with us to the classroom.
-Our instruction combines elements of traditional western uses of medicinal and wild food plants, while also exploring modern ideas and uses surrounding plant medicine.
-As Herbalists, it is important for us to respect, honor, and acknowledge indigenous plant wisdom, while making it a priority and pledge to never appropriate such knowledge.
+Our instruction combines elements of our individual and personal cultural traditions of plant medicine, traditional western uses of medicinal and wild food plants and our own spiritual practices.
+As Herbalists, it is important for us to respect, honor, and center Indigenous plant wisdom, while never appropriating such knowledge.

 We honor and uphold the magical and ritualistic aspects of herbs, taking time to delve into the spiritual and energetic qualities of plants and healing.
 Together, we will address physical, emotional, psychological and spiritual aspects of working with plants by exploring our unique ancestries and relationships to plant lore and magic.

 "For the better part of the past decade, working with and learning about plants has been one of my biggest passions in life.
 Wild Gather amplified this passion and this class quickly became my favorite part of this past summer.
 I am very grateful to my teachers for sharing their unique experiences and knowledge of herbalism, wildcrafting, botany and ecology as it allowed me to expand my own through their super interactive and hands-on teaching style.
 This class was not my first foray into studying herbal medicine and I knew from the first minute I was going to leave with a whole new toolkit and view of my own healthcare and a greater appreciation and respect for our plant allies.
 If you're thinking about this course, and already shaking your tincture bottles at home, get out there and sign up!" - Alex